 Remember the ‘wooden wall’ prophecy I quoted near the start?
 Herodotus says that came from the Delphic Oracle.
 It appears in a few other places too.
 In one, the Historiae written by the 12th century Byzantine scholar Ioannes Tzetzes, it’s attributed to the oracle collector Bacis (Hist.
 9.796-805).
 Now, Tzetzes is very very late, and he’s probably not right ... but it’s still a good example of how the different potential sources for oracular declaration could end up obscuring their real origins.

 What of the stories of chasms with psychoactive gases, inspiring the priestess with a divine ecstasy?
 Well, these stories are late too.
-By the 2nd century CE, things had changed a lot at Delphi.
-To take one metric: throughout the 6th century BCE to the 1st century CE, we hear of exactly one authentic historical response that was given in verse.
+By the Roman era, things had changed a lot at Delphi.
+To take one metric: from the 6th century BCE to the 1st century CE, according to Joseph Fontenrose, we hear of exactly one authentic historical response that was given in verse.
 From the 2nd and 3rd centuries CE, we hear of six.
+And even with the one earlier response that he classifies as authentic, I wouldn’t be at all confident that it’s the Pythia’s own wording.

 On the seven surviving authentic oracular responses given in verse see Fontenrose 1978: 186-195.
 The only pre-2nd century CE one, H28 in Fontenrose’s catalogue, dates to the 300s BCE (quoted in Dem.
 Against Meidias 52).
 Even there, we are almost certainly looking at the product of an Oracle Writing Office or somesuch, rather than of the Pythia herself.